caiotravain/BLE-React-Example/README.md

  Use "eas build -p android" to build an using eas (safer option and dont require sdk, but require internet connection and a eas account (free))
   </h3>
   <h3>
- Use "eas build -p android --profile preview" to build an apk using eas (less bugs an problems but slower)
+  For phone app with no expo server, use "eas build -p android --profile preview" to build an apk using eas (less bugs an problems but slower)
   </h3>
 <br/>
 <p>please install eas before using.
 More info at https://docs.expo.dev/build-reference/apk/ and use expo app to update live your app at your phone</p>